ahndroo/drift-pose/README.md

 ## Overview

 This project builds a vision-based pipeline that segments road boundaries, estimates vehicle pose frame-to-frame, and computes a continuous drift angle relative to the road centerline.
-No IMU, no GPS — camera only.
+No IMU, no GPS.

 ## Approach